 The anti-bullying squad of Friend Fixers offer support to those pupils who find certain times difficult in the school day, especially during lunchtime play.
 The Friend Fixers have set up a special Story Massage area in the playground where children can have a massage and relax away from the playground.
 They have written their own massage story to help make children feel safe and know that Friend Fixers will listen to them.

-Story Massage Club
+Fun Activities in the Story Massage Club

 There is a weekly Story Massage Club at Thorntree Primary where children can share Story Massage with each other.
 They share stories from the book Once upon a touch…story massage for children.
 They enjoy creating their own massage stories using the Story Massage stickers and template.
 Below, is a short video of children from the Story Massage Club with a story they wrote about Sports Day.